-But next, I will also put hard numbers on it’s effect on sleep.
+But here, I will also put hard numbers on it’s effect on sleep.
 My sleep O2 saturation “index” numbers improved by 71% and 55% respectively after ADDING tissue back in my nose! but I learned much more than that.
 O2 Stability (standard deviation) improved and average O2 levels settled downward to more normal autonomic levels.
 All standard sleep statistics improved.
 These results run counter to years of standard ENT doctor reasoning that the nose is something you simply bore a hole through and people are better off.

-This study assesses 271 data points for nightly sleep spread over a 2 year period before and after two re-constructive implant surgeries.
+This study now further assesses 271 data points for nightly sleep spread over a 2 year period before and after two re-constructive implant surgeries.
 Both of these issues (sleep and nasal air conditioning) severely impact and limit a persons quality of life and also life expectancy.

 I hope that the 40% of “skeptical” doctors read and fully understand this post as well as the rest of my measured results on this website.
 Skeptical doctors who claim that ENS is a “mental” and not physical issue were the reason that I started this extensive sleep study.
 Simply put: I cannot “pretend or imagine” ENS symptoms while I am unconscious.

 l will be presenting the following data for O2 and Pulse rate: